Skip to content

 Pydantic Integration

 A dictionary artifact would have no validation on its contents, so having safe code relies on you knowing or manually validating the keys that exist in it.
-Instead, by specifying a Pydantic type, the dictionary can be automatically validated and parsed to that type:
+Instead, by specifying a Pydantic type, the input string can be automatically deserialised and validated to that type, just as happens automatically for Parameter inputs:

 class MyArtifact(BaseModel):